MusabMahmoodh/review-pulse/SUPABASE-TROUBLESHOOTING.md

 Supabase free tier projects pause after 1 week of inactivity.
 You need to resume the project:

 1. Go to [Supabase Dashboard](https://supabase.com/dashboard)
-2. Find your project: `review-pulse-dev`
+2. Find your project: `guestra-dev`
 3. If you see a "Resume" or "Restore" button, click it
 4. Wait 1-2 minutes for the project to resume
 5. Try connecting again